 Units located in densely populated areas (determined by the Bureau of Census) and known as urbanized areas with an added 2-mile offset and urban clusters of 10,000 people or more, are required to have emission controls.
-Units located outside these areas will be required to have the glycol recirculation pump rate optimized or operators must document that actual annual average benzene emissions are less than 0.9 megagrams (1,984 lbs.).
+Units located outside these areas will be required to have the glycol recirculation pump rate optimized or operators must document that PTE of benzene is less than 0.9 megagrams (1,984 lbs.).